williamctburke/Dimension/README.md

 ## Stand-alone Version ##
 ### Installation ###
-Check inside the `stand-alone` folder.
+Check inside the `standalone` folder.
 If there is a `build` folder, then the stand-alone executables were included with this distribution.
 If not, the stand-alone executables need to be built according to the instructions in the next section.

 Open `Dimension_standalone.xlsm` to use the tool.